IFRC-Alert-Hub/Alert-Hub-Frontend/README.md

 ### Building and running the docker images

 ![Docker Nginx Deployment Diagram](https://github.com/IFRC-Alert-Hub/Alert-Hub-Frontend/assets/57798047/57f50040-af4f-41dd-a8b9-021b4ca84d64)
+The deployment of the application is facilitated by Docker and Nginx.
+This setup combines these technologies to create a smooth and effective deployment process.

-Note that the actual deployment leverages Docker.
-A `Dockerfile` and a `docker-compose.yml`is provided for the client and the typical development workflow uses Azure to build and release the app.
+It's important to note that the practical deployment strategy makes use of Docker.
+Both a Dockerfile and a docker-compose.yml are included for both the client application, and the standard development process involves leveraging Azure to construct and distribute the application.

 ```shell
 # building the application locally